European Christmas Markets: What to expect

 We are lucky enough to travel around Europe, visiting Christmas Markets….

-Visiting the Christmas Markets is something you have to do at least once in your life ( we did more than one, lol..
-I am addicted to them).
+Visiting the Christmas Markets is something you should do at least once in your life (we’ve done more than one, lol… I am addicted to them).

-The European Christmas markets begin at the end of November, run until Christmas Eve, and, depending on the town, some Boxing Day.
+The European Christmas markets begin at the end of November and run until Christmas Eve, with some continuing into the New Year, such as on Boxing Day.

 Most cities, towns, and villages have a Christmas market.
 Some are nicer than others, but they are fun to visit.

-This is a guide to some of the Christmas markets in Europe, a resource that will help you plan and build your upcoming vacation.
+This guide features some of the top Christmas markets in Europe, providing a valuable resource to help you plan and build your upcoming vacation.

 We explored some of Europe’s most renowned Christmas markets, from the iconic Strasbourg Christmas Market in France to the charming Vienna Christmas Market in Austria.
 Let me take you on a tour of what you will see, eat, and buy!